raagan-u/docs/docs/developers/cookbook/SDKDemoApp.md

 </Tabs>

 Ta-Daa!
-You have now everything that is needed to build a simple swap application using the Garden SDK.
+You have now everything needed to build a simple swap application using the Garden SDK.